Lough Allen Adventure, Drumshanbo, Co Leitrim

 Overview

 Lough Allen (Irish: Loch Aillinn) sits at the head of the River Shannon in the heart of Connacht.
-The lake is nine miles long, three miles wide and shaped like an isosceles triangle, with the Shannon entering at the broad northern end and exiting at the narrow southern tip.
+It is the uppermost of the three major Shannon lakes, the others being Lough Ree and Lough Derg.
+The lake is roughly 12 km (8 mi) long and 4.8 km (3 mi) wide, forming an isosceles triangle with the Shannon entering at the broad northern end and exiting at the narrow southern tip.
+It lies mainly in County Leitrim with a smaller portion in County Roscommon and touches the border of County Cavan.
+The water is crystal‑clear and oligotrophic, reaching a maximum depth of about 31 m and an elevation of 43 m above sea level.
 Flanked by the R280 on the west and the R207 on the east, the lake is easily reached from Drumshanbo, Dowra and Drumkeeran.
-Its crystal‑clear, oligotrophic waters support a native Irish pike population and provide a tranquil backdrop for boating, fishing and wildlife spotting.
+Its clean waters support a native Irish pike population and provide a tranquil backdrop for boating, fishing and wildlife spotting.

 History & Background